marionzhu/LinksWatcher71/Readme.md

 - using [playwright stealth](https://pypi.org/project/playwright-stealth/) just broke all pages, but that could be one workaround
 - it would be best to implement this as a browser extension

+# todo

+- log date and time in .log file too
+- when a page has the same link twice, only report it once (concatenate the different titles)